prathonit/socialize/README.md

 # socialize
-Socialize is an attempt to make a basic social media site from scratch allowing people to share their experience with their friends.
+Socialize is a basic social media site build using PHP and MySql which aims to connect people.